falcosecurity/falco-website/content/en/blog/falcosidekick-reponse-engine-part-5-argo.md

 Last but not least, it's time to install our beloved `Falco` and `Falcosidekick` and connect them to our shiny new Response Engine.

-Like for other posts of this serie we'll use `Helm` as conveniant installation method.
+As with other posts of this series we'll use `Helm` as conveniant installation method.

 ```shell+
 kubectl create ns falco